Morning, Wednesday, 15th January 2020

 THIS EVENT IS CPD CERTIFIED

-This seminar will look at the next steps for early years education in England - focusing on early learning goals, workforce development, and the impact of the new inspection framework.
+This seminar will look at the next steps for early years education in England - focusing on the forthcoming changes to early learning goals (ELGs), workforce development, and the impact of the new inspection framework.

 - Evaluation of the Early Years Foundation Stage Profile;

 - Key findings from the early learning goals pilots;